Who am I?

 In 2015 I started to receive formal training in translation studies.
 First I studied translation technology and then I moved on to specialise in Legal Translation.
 Today I can proudly call myself a specialist and professional translator.

 I lived 26 years of my life in Caracas, my hometown.
 In 2017 I moved to Madrid to study a postgraduate course in Legal Translation (Especialista en Traducción Jurídica Inglés-Español) at Universidad Complutense de Madrid.
-This year I married an Englishman and I am settling in Belper, UK.
+In 2018 I married an Englishman, and the next year I moved to Belper, UK.
 So far, I have been immersed in three different cultures: Venezuelan, Spanish and English.

 Summer Intensive Course in Translation Technology at University College London (UCL), Summer 2015